What are warts

 The Good News

-If you’re unsure about your wart or its treatment, don’t hesitate to consult a podiatrist, dermatologist, or GP for guidance tailored to your needs.
-Remember, when it comes to your skin, safety should always come first!
+If you’re unsure about a wart or the right treatment, it’s always best to get advice from a podiatrist, dermatologist, or GP.
+When it comes to your skin, safety should always come first.

 It is advised against utilising tools like tweezers and nail clippers to manually remove warts at home.
 If you want it to go away on its own, you shouldn’t touch it.
 By using these devices, HPV can spread throughout the body and lead to the emergence of new warts.

-Can children use the CryoPen TM for treatment?
+Q: Can children use the CryoPe for treatment?

-Yes, we frequently have experience working with customers who are younger.
-Prior to your kid’s treatment, you will be required to sign an adult approval form, and during the consultation, we will make sure your child is comfortable and aware of what will happen.
+Yes, we frequently work with younger customers.
+Before your kid’s treatment, you will be required to sign an adult approval form.
+During the consultation, we will ensure your child is comfortable and aware of what will happen.